Wine Cooler Reviews and Price Comparisons

 These featured reviews are for wine coolers that we rate based on customer feedback, value for money and build quality.

 The first is the Bosch Logixx KTW18V80GB which can store 43 standard wine bottles in a single temperature zone.
 This unit has a 4.6/5 customer rating at ao.com.
 Customers particularly admire the solid build, the wood shelves and the quiet operation.
+This unit can be found at less than £400 in some retailers.
 There is a link to a video on the review which describes the features of this product in detail.

 The bigger Samsung wine cabinet is the Samsung RW52DASS1 which can hold 52 bottles of wine in two temperature zones, which can be set for both red and white wine.
 Customers rate this cooler highly at 4.3/5 at ao.com, because once again Samsung offer remarkable value for money.
 Look around and you need only pay around £400 for this dual zone wine cabinet which has a big capacity, and is rated for it’s build quality and stylish appearance.